sqz-xy/gad-sdk/README.md

   - In a command prompt navigate to the boost directory and run ``` bootstrap.bat ``` - Then run ```b2.exe link=shared``` to install boost.
   - Edit your environment variables and add the variable ```BOOST_ROOT``` with value equal to the path to your boost library.
 In this example the value would be ```C:\Libs\boost_1_77_0```

-## Getting Started

-Install the pre-built binaries from...
-(TBC).
-Will require some form of deployment.

 ## Building from source

 Users can also build the SDK from source, using the following instructions: